 The second night, they wanted hot chocolate again.
 I wasn’t going to argue; I am all about that hot mulled wine.
 But, they were out of hot mulled wine, so I ordered the hot whiskey—instant super fan for life.
 Not sure if it’s the cold weather or just the romance of it all, but that whiskey made my day.
 And then every day after that.

 Recommended by Jenny from Traveling Party of 4

 For me, having a curry at one of the stretches of restaurants on Brick Lane in East London is a must.
 London’s ‘Curry Mile’ begins in Shoreditch, passes through Spitalfields, and ends in Whitechapel.
 Curry restaurants are not only found on Brick Lane itself but also on other nearby East End streets.

 Even the street sign features ‘Brick Lane’ in Bengali beneath the English name.
 Being here feels like you’re entering an exotic new world, the irresistible scent of spices heavy on the air.

 Begin your day at Dishoom on Boundary Street in Shoreditch and you can sample a signature bacon naan roll.
-From small plates to large feasts, followed by cocktail hour, Dishoom excels at all day dining.
+From small plates to large feasts, followed by a cocktail hour, Dishoom excels at all-day dining.